tuubes/TuubesCore/CONTRIBUTING.md

 1. [Setup the project](README.md#Project%20Setup).
 2. If you code, read the **mandatory** [coding style](Coding%20Style.md) and configure your IDE to respect it.
 3. Read [the wiki](https://github.com/mcphoton/Photon-Server/wiki) to learn more about the project's internals.
 4. Join the [discord server](https://discord.gg/vWYembz).
-Of course, I won't force you to do it (and I won't discriminate your pull requests if you don't join the discord that would not be nice), but it's really useful to ask questions and discuss about the project.
+It's not an obligation but a strong suggestion, because it's very practical to discuss about the project (or other things ^^).

 ## I've found a bug, how do I report it?